balena-io-experimental/meetbot/README.md

 ts-node src/google/create-token.ts
 ```

+## Development

+To add new features to the bot.
+Fork the repository and add your feature to `src/meetbot/features`.
+After finishing your changes, [run the bot locally](#running-the-bot-locally) to check if your feature loads and test your changes.

+To develop the UI, run `npm run dev-ui`.
+This will spin up the development server.
+You should then be able to access the dashboard at `http://localhost:3000/`.
+Note that the data you will see on the tables are actually being mocked by MirageJS, and not actual request is going to the API.
+This makes it easier to develop both components in an entirely decoupled way.

 ## Deployment

 To activate all the features of meetbot, [authenticate the meetbot](#authentication) and create the `token.json` file before deployment.

-To deploy a new release on balenaCloud, run the command below:
+To deploy on balenaCloud, use the balena CLI and balena push command as stated below.
+For more information [check out the docs](https://www.balena.io/docs/learn/deploy/deployment/).

 ```
 balena push <Name of fleet>
 ```

+To deploy on a server, create and fill the `.env` file in the root of the project directory using the `.env.example` file and deploy using the Dockerfile present in the root directory of this repository.

+## Credits

+Meetbot's google meet voice caption capture is implemented using [dzaman/google-meet](https://github.com/dzaman/google-meet-transcripts)'s stenographer implementation licensed under GNU GPLv3.